OmarZaidi/OmarZaidi/README.md

 - 🔭 I’m currently studying **Computer Science & Philosophy**

-- 🌱 Currently learning about **Penetration Testing, Ethical Consulting, and Physical Security**
+- 🌱 Currently interested in **Penetration Testing, Ethical Consulting, and Physical Security**

-- 🖥️ Experienced **IT Administrator/Coordinator** with a background in the IT field.
+- 🖥️ Experienced **IT Administrator/Coordinator**

 - 🌉 Originally from the Bay Area, I’m invested in the future of tech and its ethical implications.

-- 🥁 I’ve played drums professionally and enjoy sound engineering.
+- 🥁 I play drums professionally and enjoy sound engineering.

 - 👨‍💻 Check out my projects at [https://OmarZaidi.github.io/](https://OmarZaidi.github.io/)